Skip to content

 • A clean spray bottle

-Mix together and shake before use.
-Works great on counters, stovetops, and bathroom surfaces.
-Skip the essential oil if you’re fragrance-sensitive — it cleans just as well without it.
+Mix the ingredients in the spray bottle and shake before use.
+This spray works great on counters, stovetops, and bathroom surfaces.
+If you’re sensitive to essential oils, it’s okay to skip them…it cleans just as well without it.

 What about the smell of vinegar?

-Sensory sensitivity isn’t only about scent.
-Many neurodivergent people also find certain textures hard to deal with…sticky residues, harsh sprays that leave a film, or powders that are gritty.
-Natural cleaners tend to rinse clean without leaving a lot of residue, which can make the whole cleaning experience feel less “wrong” from a tactile standpoint, too.
+When you have sensory sensitivity, it isn’t only about the smell of cleaning products.
+You may also struggle with certain textures.
+Sticky residues, harsh sprays that leave a film, or powders that are gritty can be hard to deal with.
+Natural cleaners tend to rinse clean without leaving a lot of residue, which can make cleaning feel better from a tactile standpoint, too.

-For people who deal with anxiety (which overlaps a lot with neurodivergence), knowing exactly what’s in your cleaning products can feel really reassuring.
-You made it.
+A lot of people who are neurodivergent also struggle with anxiety.
+If you’re neurodivergent, knowing exactly what’s in your cleaning products can reduce any anxiety you may have around cleaning.
+You made the cleaner you’re using.
 You know what’s in it.
-There are no mystery ingredients, no “proprietary fragrance blends,” no long list of unpronounceable chemicals.
-That transparency can take a small but real mental load off your plate.
+There are no mystery ingredients and no long list of unpronounceable chemicals.
+Knowing that can take a small but real mental load off your mind.

 A few things to keep in mind

-Natural doesn’t automatically mean safe for everyone.
-Some people are sensitive to essential oils or plant-based ingredients, too.
-If you’re trying something new, test it on a small area first and see how your body responds.
-And if you have specific health concerns, it’s always worth chatting with a doctor or occupational therapist who specializes in sensory issues.
+Just because an ingredient is natural doesn’t automatically make it safe for everyone.
+There are some people who are sensitive to essential oils or plant-based ingredients, too.
+I personally can’t use many of the natural deodorant recipes available because most contain baking soda, which tears up my skin.
+Here’s what I recommend if you’re trying something new.
+Test it on a small area first and see how your body responds.
+If you have specific health concerns, it’s always good to speak with your doctor or an occupational therapist who specializes in sensory sensitivities.

-Also, natural cleaning isn’t magic, and it’s not going to fix every challenge that comes with keeping a home tidy when you’re neurodivergent.
-But removing sensory barriers from the process?
-That’s a real thing.
-And sometimes lowering that barrier by just a little is enough to make cleaning feel possible instead of impossible.
+Also…I need to be up front with you.
+Natural cleaning isn’t magic, and it’s not going to fix every challenge that comes with keeping your home clean.
+But removing potential sensory issues from the process?
+That’s definitely a big deal.
+And it can help to make cleaning more possible for those who struggle with sensory issues.

-If conventional cleaning products leave you feeling overwhelmed, headachy, or like your senses are on fire, you’re not being dramatic.
-Your nervous system is just doing its job, maybe a little louder than average.
-Switching to natural cleaners made with simple ingredients could make your home a calmer, more comfortable place.
+If conventional, store-bought cleaning products have left you feeling overwhelmed, headachy, or like your senses are on fire, you’re not being overly dramatic.
+Your nervous system is just doing what it’s designed to do, even if it is a little louder than average.
+Switching to natural cleaners made with simple ingredients could help quiet your nervous system and allow you to clean your house without all of the sensory issues.
 And that’s worth trying.

 • Email a link to a friend (Opens in new window) Email